odoo/documentation/db_management/db_upgrade.rst

       :alt: "Detailed Description" field in the support form on Odoo

    .. warning::
-      If you choose another *Ticket Description* type, the request will be redirected to another team than the upgrade one and will slow down the processing and response time.
+      If you choose *An issue related to my upgrade* as ticket type, the request will be redirected to another team than the support one and will slow down the processing and response time.

 .. _db-upgrade/faq: